Scott Armstrong (wrestler)

-Joseph Scott James (born May 4, 1961) is an American wrestling producer, referee and retired professional wrestler better known as Scott Armstrong, who is currently signed to Diamond Championship Wrestling.
+Joseph Scott James (born May 4, 1961) is an American wrestling referee producer, former referee and retired professional wrestler better known as Scott Armstrong, who is currently signed to Diamond Championship Wrestling.
 He worked for WWE.
 James is the oldest son of Bob Armstrong and has three brothers who became wrestlers, Brad, Steve and Brian.

 Professional wrestling career

 Early career (1983–1989)

-James started wrestling in 1983 as "Scott Armstrong".
-He wrestled primarily in the Georgia and Alabama areas.
-On January 2, 1984 he teamed with his brother Brad Armstrong for the first time, losing to Wayne Farris and Boris Zukhov in Birmingham, AL.
+Armstrong started wrestling in 1983 as "Scott Armstrong" for his future.
+He wrestled primarily in the Georgia and Alabama area.
+On January 2, 1984, he teamed with his brother Brad Armstrong for the first time, losing to Wayne Farris and Boris Zukhov in Birmingham, Alabama.

 World Championship Wrestling (1990)

-Armstrong made his debut with WCW on May 27, 1990 on a house show in Los Angeles, CA when he defeated Rick Fargo.
+Armstrong made his debut with WCW on May 27, 1990, on a house show in Los Angeles when he defeated Rick Fargo.
 Scott started as a preliminary wrestler, teaming with and later facing Barry Horowitz.

 Smoky Mountain Wrestling (1991–1995)

-Scott then joined Jim Cornette's Smoky Mountain Wrestling, appearing on October 30 in Greensville, SC and defeating Dutch Mantell.
-In March 1992 he went under a mask and was redubbed Dix i.e. Dy-no-mite.
+Armstrong then joined Jim Cornette's Smoky Mountain Wrestling, appearing on October 30 in Greensville, South Carolina, and defeating Dutch Mantell.
+In March 1992 he went under a mask and was redubbed "Dix i.e. Dy-no-mite".
 Wrestling as Dy-no-mite, he competed in a tournament for the vacant SMW title.
 After defeating Carl Stiles in an opening round, wild card match he was pinned by Dirty White Boy in the quarterfinals.
 Despite the loss Dy-no-mite was strongly pushed and won most of his matches, while registering some losses in 1992 to Paul Orndorff and Jimmy Golden.

-On May 8, 1993 he became involved in an angle with Jim Cornette on SMW TV when the manager announced that Dixie Dy-no-mite was nothing more than Scott Armstrong in a mask, and that he wore it out of shame over his father Bob Armstrong.
+On May 8, 1993, he became involved in an angle with Jim Cornette on SMW TV when the manager announced that Dixie Dy-no-mite was nothing more than Scott Armstrong in a mask, and that he wore it out of shame over his father Bob Armstrong.
 Scott came to ringside and took off the mask, professing his love for his father.
 Shortly afterwards Armstrong left the promotion in September 1993.

 Armstrong made only two appearances in SMW in 1994 while also wrestling in WCW.
 In March 1995 Armstrong returned again to SMW, this time teaming with Tracey Smothers.
 After teaming with his brother Steve Armstrong for two house show matches in April he left the promotion once more.